gradle/configuration-cache-dependency-management/README.md

 Dynamic dependencies are now supported for Ivy repositories.
 This was previously only supported for Maven repositories.

-To try this out, use the [`resolve`](dynamic-versions/build.gradle.kts) task.
+To try this out, use the `resolve` task from the [`dynamic-versions`](dynamic-versions/build.gradle.kts) project.
 This resolves libraries from a Maven and an Ivy repository.

 ```shell